usemoslinux/aprelendo/readme.md

 Do you find the app useful and want to contribute to make it even better?
 Here are some ways you can help:

-* **Report issues.** A very simple way of contributing to the project is to report crashes and bugs, as well as suggest possible new features.
-You can join our [General Matrix Room](https://matrix.to/#/!gjBUJUxIWqLZeLofbU:matrix.org?via=matrix.org) and share your ideas regarding the app.
+* **Report issues.** A vital way to contribute is by reporting bugs, crashes, or suggesting new features directly through our [GitHub Issues page](https://github.com/usemoslinux/aprelendo/issues).
 * **Share the app.** Tell your friends, family, and colleagues about the app, in real life and online.
 You could, for example, write a post about Aprelendo on your favorite social media networks.
 * **Write code.** If you're able to write PHP/JS/SQL code, please consider working on fixing [bugs](https://github.com/usemoslinux/aprelendo/issues) or implementing new features.
 If you need help, don't hesitate to join us in our [Contributing Matrix Room](https://matrix.to/#/!EUTYnKqqplfKVYzgTM:matrix.org?via=matrix.org).